WhatAI Editorial Team & Review Process

 Community Discussions

-Community discussions allow users to ask questions, share experiences, discuss AI news, and learn from each other.
+Community discussions allow users to ask questions, share experiences, discuss AI news, and learn from each other in a fast-moving space.

 How We Approach Content

 WhatAI is designed to help people make more informed decisions in the age of AI.
-Our editorial content aims to be clear, practical, transparent, easier to understand, and grounded in real use cases and evolving platform information.
+Our editorial content aims to be clear, practical, transparent, and grounded in real use cases, evolving platform information, and useful context for readers.

 We aim to give users useful context, not generic hype.